wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/understand-office-add-ins-fundamentals/includes/2-understand-task-panes-content-add-ins.md

 In newer versions of Word, Excel, and PowerPoint, you can also configure the task pane to be displayed automatically when a user opens a document.
 The user will need to have your add-in installed first to activate this behavior.

+### Key configuration

+To configure an add-in to be a task pane add-in, the key setting in the manifest is the following for all Office applications except Outlook.

+- `OfficeApp` type is "TaskPaneApp"

+For Outlook, the key settings are:

+- `OfficeApp` type is "MailApp"

 ## Content add-ins

 Content add-ins allow the user to insert or embed an object into their Excel spreadsheet or PowerPoint presentation.
 That object can be a web-based data visualization, media, or other external content.